mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/dkp/index.md

 - For customers deploying in a multi-cluster environment (Enterprise): Ensure you have configured [Kaptain to authenticate with a Management Cluster][dex].

-- Ensure the following applications are enabled in Kommander:
+- Ensure you enable the following applications in Kommander:

   1. Use the existing Kommander configuration file, or initialize the default one: